In 2021-22, Rachel worked with the Adrian Brinkerhoff Poetry Foundation and Poet in the City to record two new poetry films.

 Hear my Voice/ Mothers Who Make (Barnsley BC/ Barnsley Museums)

 Rachel has worked with Barnsley Museums on various projects including producing digital poetry workshops for Hear My Voice 2020, and running a workshop with Helen Mort and Toria Garbutt for a Mothers Who Make Special 2019.

 Listening Project (British Library/ Poet in the City)

-From 2018-2020 Rachel worked with Poet in the City and the British Library on a project called Collections in Verse, which aims to bring exhibitions to life through poetry and performance.
-Rachel ran a series of ‘listening workshops’ with Sheffield Libraries to find out about the experiences and histories of women in the city, and collaborated with various artists on a multimedia poetry performance, exhibition and mural.
+From 2018-2021 Rachel worked with Poet in the City and the British Library on a project called Collections in Verse, which aims to bring exhibitions to life through poetry and performance.
+Rachel ran a series of listening workshops with Sheffield Libraries to find out about the experiences and histories of women in the city, and collaborated with various artists on a multimedia poetry performance, film, exhibition and mural.